 Personal injury protection or PIP, is an extension of car insurance that covers medical treatment.
 Under PIP coverage, you’re covered for medical expenses and rehabilitative costs after a car accident.

-PIP insurance is no-fault insurance, meaning regardless of who is responsible for the accident and injuries, you’re covered.
+PIP insurance is no-fault insurance.
+Regardless of who is responsible for the accident and injuries, you’re covered.

 With PIP insurance the coverage follows you.
 You’re covered even if you aren’t driving.
 For example, if you’re a passenger in someone else’s car, or you’re hit by a vehicle while on a bike or as a pedestrian.